 Some special tips

-- You can use canned mango pulp in place of ripe mangoes or even use homemade mango pulp.
+- You can use canned mango pulp instead of ripe or homemade mango pulp.

-- Mango Pulp is readily available in Indian stores, or you can buy directly from here authentic G.I. tag certified Alphonso Mango Pulp.
+- Mango Pulp is readily available in Indian stores, or you can buy authentic G.I. tag certified Alphonso Mango Pulp directly from here.

-- Use sweet yogurt, which is less sour and thick if its consistency is thin, reducing ice cubes.
+- Use sweet yogurt, less sour and thick if its consistency is thin, reducing ice cubes.

-- Add Saffron strands in one to two teaspoons of milk for some 5 to 10 mins before starting your recipe so that it will give more aroma of saffron.
+- Add Saffron strands in one to two teaspoons of milk for 5 to 10 mins before starting your recipe to give more saffron aroma.

 - You can add a scoop of Rajbhog ice cream or Vanilla ice cream instead of dry fruit as per your choice.

-- Try roasted almonds and cashew instead of everyday dry fruits, which should finely chop.
+- Try roasted almonds and cashew instead of everyday dry fruits, which should be finely chopped.